-The primary long-term investment objective of the endowment is to preserve the intergenerational equity of endowed gifts while providing a consistent source of funding for the University.
+The primary long-term investment objective of the endowment is to preserve the intergenerational equity of endowed gifts while providing a consistent source of funding for the university.
 This is accomplished by implementing an investment strategy to earn a total rate of return that exceeds the spending rate, plus long-term inflation, plus the costs of managing the investment fund.
-This results in a target return of about 7.00%.
+This results in a target return of about 8.5%, net of all fees.